linttivaa/Figma/README.md

 ### Gamified platform for collecting items
 This project was an external project where I cretaed a design for a collector's platform.
+It was created with customer provided pictures and vloesly in collaboration with the customer.
 <br>

 <img src= "Public/Collector platform.png" alt="Front page" width="719" heigth="512">